-Lesson Plan: The Economic Impact of Acid Rain
+Lesson Plan: For Teachers: The Economic Impact of Acid Rain

 Have students review radio, print, or television news for several days.
 After a week, ask the students what environmental stories are currently in the news.
 Ask: Do the news reports focus on the economic, environmental, or social consequences of environmental problems?
 Discuss how an entire community's livelihood might be negatively affected by a serious environmental problem, and how governments at various levels might handle it.